gitGNU/gnu_stribog/README.txt

  to get a new local repository

 $ git remote add savannah ineiev@git.savannah.nongnu.org:/srv/git/stribog.git
- to add a remote repository reference
+ to add a reference for the public repository

 $ git push savannah feb2008
- to push into the savannah local branch named 'feb2008' (non-existent will be created)
+ to push into savannah local branch named 'feb2008' (non-existent will be created)

+$ git push savannah
+ to push into savannah all local branches

 $ git push savannah :refs/heads/feb2008
  to remove branch feb2008 from remote savannah